opendatacentre/opendc/README.md

 ## Ansible

 Ansible is used to build and configure the k8sdc platform.
-Instead of using an OS repository server, the binaries for Kubernetes, Flannel and Etcd are all downloaded directly.
-This means that the latest version can be used.
+Instead of using a distributions package manager the binaries for Kubernetes, Flannel, Docker and Etcd are all downloaded directly, meaning that the latest versions can be used.